suraj2208/knowYourMusic/README.md

 # MusicMix

-MusicMix is a cross platform app, which allows a user to find details of any music such a singer name, lyrics etc and user can save his favorite tracks as bookmark for easier access.
+MusicMix is a cross platform app, developed using BLoc pattern, which allows a user to find details of any music such a singer name, lyrics etc and user can save his favorite tracks as bookmark for easier access.

 Here are some screenshots.
 .
 .